 Be sure to talk to your thesis or project advisor and/or your department's Honors coordinator about department-specific guidelines.
 Departments can set their own deadlines for Libraries submissions and we provide them with a list of successful submissions after the department's deadline passes.

 Important: If your department requires you to defend your thesis or project, your Libraries submission deadline might be different.
-Please contact your advisor or undergrad coordinator if you do not already know your department's deadline for Libraries submissions.
+Please contact your faculty advisor or Honors coordinator if you do not already know your department's deadline for Libraries submissions.

 Department: Deadlines to submit your Honors thesis/project to your department might affect your graduation.

-Department: Contact your advisor and/or your department's undergrad coordinator.
+Department: Contact your academic mentor and/or your department's undergrad coordinator.

 Libraries: Contact the submissions team at IRManager@uflib.ufl.edu or 352-294-3785.